These drugs are often used to treat high blood pressure when other medications haven't worked.By Mayo Clinic Staff

 Beta blockers cause the heart to beat more slowly and with less force, which lowers blood pressure.
 Beta blockers also help widen veins and arteries to improve blood flow.

 Some beta blockers mainly affect the heart, while others affect both the heart and blood vessels.
 Your doctor will choose which beta blocker is best for you based on your health conditions.

 Examples of beta blockers taken by mouth include:

 - Nadolol (Corgard)

 - Nebivolol (Bystolic)

-Doctors prescribe beta blockers to prevent, treat or improve symptoms in a variety of conditions, such as:
+Beta blockers are used to prevent, treat or improve symptoms in people who have: